Ion26/SBIMS/report_template.md

 To ensure a user-friendly interaction through a command-line menu

-To demonstrate clean Python coding practices and modular structure.
+To demonstrate clean Python coding practices and modular structure

-FUNCTIONAL REQUIREMENT:
+4. Functional Requirements

 The system provides the following functionalities: